 In the Spring of 2019, The Collis P. Huntington Chapter of the National Railway Historical Society voted to not operate the New River Train, citing cost control issues, and previous financial losses during the 2018 excursion season.

 In early August of 2019 the Railway Excursion Management Company announced that they would operate a trip along the New River Gorge route, replacing the New River Train – The Autumn Colors Express.
 Railexco tapped nonprofit partners Fort Wayne Historical Society and the Kentucky Steam Heritage Corporation to assist in the logistics and staffing of the event, exhibiting the spirit of collaboration that is so necessary in 21st Century rail preservation.
 The relaunched trip between Huntington and Hinton, WV will also make a station stop in the capitol of West Virginia, Charleston.

-With support of so many stakeholders- Senator Manchin, the cities of Hinton, Huntington and Charleston, our nonprofit partners, our dedicated volunteers, and our passengers- the Autumn Colors Express will continue the storied tradition of the New River Train well into the future.
+With support of so many stakeholders- Senator Manchin, the cities of Hinton, Huntington and Charleston, our nonprofit partners, our dedicated volunteers, and our passengers- the Autumn Colors Express has continued the storied tradition of the New River Train, and promises to do so well into the future.